 Trix & Jalen Rose Leadership Academy Partnership

-Trix is excited to announce that we will partner and join forces with Jalen Rose Leadership Academy (JRLA), a new member of the Phalen Leadership Academies (PLA) school network.
+Trix is excited to announce that we will partner and join forces with Jalen Rose Leadership Academy (JRLA), a member of the Phalen Leadership Academies (PLA) school network.
 JRLA is Detroit's premier open-enrollment high school and is unique in that they are a small school with a safe and nurturing environment that provides hands-on support and targeted direction.
 JRLA, also located off Mile 8, works to ensure that our scholars matriculate and successfully complete their post-secondary pursuits so that they can take care of themselves and their families.

 As perfectly situated partners in such close proximity, this new partnership between Trix and JRLA will help prepare scholars for success from the start of their primary education and support them as they begin their college education and careers.
 Scholars can prepare their foundations at Trix and then create legacies at JRLA.
 Future plans include a daily school bus route for students from Trix to JRLA.